joelharder4/MoleculeViewer/README.md

 > If an issue occurs while compiling, run `make clean` then `make` again.

 #### Running
 to run the webserver use the command `python server.py port#` where 'port#' is the port you want to host it on.
+I typically use 3000.
-Once the server is running, open any browser to: `http://localhost:port#/`.
+Once the server is running, open `http://localhost:{port#}/` in your preferred browser.
+> Replace `{port#}` with the port number you used earlier